arianvp/kpop.sh/README.md

 <Insert KPOP Stan Videos here>

-Inspired by the fact that twitter is often used by journalists to post hashes of documents to prove they had knowledge of something at a specific date.
+Inspired by the fact that twitter is often used by journalists , whisteblowers and activists to post hashes of documents to prove they had knowledge of something at a specific date.

 However, posting hashes has now been banned on twitter, due to the recent bitcoin hack.